szilard/benchm-ml/README.md

 Spark did not provide a one-hot encoder for the categorical data (therefore I used R for that).
 This has been ammended since, thanks @jkbradley for native 1-hot encoding [code](https://github.com/szilard/benchm-ml/blob/master/z-other-tools/5xa-spark-1hot.txt).
-In earlier versions of this benchmark there was an issue of low prediction accuracy vs the other methods.
+In earlier versions of this benchmark there was an issue of Spark random forests having low prediction accuracy vs the other methods.
 This was due to aggregating votes rather than probabilities and it has been addressed by @jkbradley in this [code](https://github.com/szilard/benchm-ml/blob/master/2-rf/5b-spark.txt#L64) (will be included in next Spark release).